Droog71/Overgrown/README.md

 Download SFML here https://www.sfml-dev.org/download/sfml/2.5.1/ <br />
 Copy the contents of the SFML Frameworks and extlibs directories to /Library/Frameworks <br />
 Run the compile_mac.sh script <br />
-Run the Overgrown executable to play the game <br />
-To run the game in a window, use the command line argument '-window' <br />
-ie: './Overgrown -window 1280 720' <br />
-The window cannot be smaller than 1280x720 <br />

 _Linux:_ <br />

 Clone this repository. <br />
 Install SFML, ie: 'sudo apt-get install libsfml-dev' <br />
 Run the compile_linux.sh script <br />
-Run the Overgrown executable to play the game <br />
-To run the game in a window, use the command line argument '-window' <br />
-ie: './Overgrown -window 1280 720' <br />
-The window cannot be smaller than 1280x720 <br />